EcoCitizenZ

 Agent ECZ-ID

-Your agent’s unique, model-agnostic verified identity
+Your agent’s unique, model-agnostic resolver-verifiable identity

 Agent Credential Manifest

-Capability attestations and model-independent operational boundaries
+Declared capability metadata and model-independent operational boundaries

 API Keys